-Company incorporation in Argentina is a popular choice among foreign investors seeking to enter the region, with the country boasting a large and diversified economy, and a highly educated population, including a well-established middle class and professional services sector.
+Company incorporation in Argentina is becoming more and more popular among foreign investors.
+The country boasts a large and diversified economy and a highly educated population that includes a well-established middle class and a growing services sector.

 Hiring staff through an employer of record in Argentina is also a good choice for those looking for shorter-term or limited-scale operations.
 This allows you to hire local personnel without going through the processes of company formation and liquidation.

-While Argentina has experienced some economic difficulties in recent years, the country has undergone significant growth since a famous debt crisis in the early 2000s, with gross domestic product (GDP) increasing more than four-fold between 2002 and 2019, even despite declining in the final two years of that period.
-With $445.4 billion of GDP registered in 2019, Argentina is the third-largest economy in Latin America (all figures in USD).
+While Argentina has experienced some economic difficulties in recent years, the country has undergone significant growth since a famous debt crisis in the early 2000s, with the gross domestic product (GDP) (all figures USD) increasing more than four-fold between 2002 and 2021.

-The country has seen a concomitant fluctuation but overall growth in prosperity, with gross national income (GNI) more than tripling during that period.
-In 2019, Argentina registered a GNI of $11,130 — a figure that places it as an upper middle-income country by standards established by the World Bank.
+Gross national income (GNI) has more than tripled since the millennium.
+In 2021, Argentina registered a GNI of $10,630 — a figure that places it as an upper middle-income country by standards established by the World Bank.
 Constantly high figures for Foreign Direct Investment also explain why company incorporation in Argentina is a shrewd business decision.
 In 2021, Argentina received over $6 billion.

-If you are looking at entering the Argentinian market, read on to understand more about company incorporation in Argentina, including choosing the correct entity type, as well as the key steps in the process.
-Or go ahead and contact us now to discuss your business options.
+Read on to understand more about company incorporation in Argentina, including choosing the correct entity type and the critical steps in the process.
+Or go ahead and contact us now to discuss your business formation options.

 Company incorporation in Argentina: which type to choose?

-When undertaking company incorporation in Argentina, there are four main types of entities that foreign investors tend to choose from, including a private limited liability company (LLC or PLLC), a public liability company (PLC), a partnership, and a sole proprietorship.
-Each one carries its own advantages and drawbacks, and the best choice will depend on the nature and intended structure.
+When undertaking company incorporation in Argentina, there are four main types of entities that foreign investors tend to choose from.
+These are the private limited liability company (LLC or PLLC); the public liability company (PLC); a partnership or a sole proprietorship.
+Each one carries its advantages and drawbacks, and the best choice will depend on your business’s nature and intended structure.
 As you might expect, aligning with a company formation agent in Argentina is often advised.

-An LLC is particularly popular among investors because it can be entirely foreign-owned and established with no minimum capital, by at least two and no more than 50 shareholders, with each shareholder’s liability restricted to what they initially contributed to the company’s shareholding.
+Investors particularly favor an LLC because they can wholly own it and establish it with no minimum capital.
+You need at least two shareholders and can have up to 50.
+Each shareholder’s liability is restricted to what they initially contributed to the company’s shareholding.

-A PLC, on the other hand, is an entity in which the shares are publicly traded on a stock exchange, and at least two directors must be appointed in order to establish such an entity.
+On the other hand, a PLC is an entity where shares are publicly traded on a stock exchange.
+You must appoint at least two directors to establish such an entity.
 These directors can be any individual with the right to reside in Argentina, as long as there are no legal restrictions that prevent them from occupying said position.

-A sole proprietorship, meanwhile, requires one investor and is straightforward to set up, however liability remains unlimited, and the investor will be responsible for all of the entity’s debts and obligations.
-A partnership is similar, with the difference being that it is set up by multiple partners, with that unlimited liability shared among them.
+A sole proprietorship, meanwhile, requires one investor and is straightforward to set up, however, liability remains unlimited.
+The investor will be responsible for all of the entity’s debts and obligations.
+A partnership is similar, but multiple partners set it up, and they share unlimited liability among themselves.

 How to incorporate a company in Argentina in 9 steps

-Once you have chosen your entity type, you will have to follow these nine steps in order to complete company incorporation in Argentina:
+Once you have chosen your entity type, follow these nine steps in order to complete company incorporation in Argentina:

 Step 1: Appoint a legal representative

-You will need to appoint a legal representative via a power of attorney (POA), which will give them the ability to act on your behalf, including signing legal documents, in order to oversee the company formation process.
+Appoint a legal representative via a power of attorney (POA).
+This means they can act on your behalf, including signing legal documents and overseeing the company formation process.

 Step 2: Choose your company name

-You will need to choose and register your company name with Argentina’s General Inspection of Justice (Inspección General de Justicia or IGJ), a process that can be completed online once you have ascertained that there are no other companies trading under that name.
+Choose and register your company name with Argentina’s General Inspection of Justice (Inspección General de Justicia or IGJ).
+This process can be completed online once you have confirmed that there are no other companies trading under that name.

 Step 3: Draft your company bylaws